FelipeDPF/book-reading-plan/README.md

 - Delete books from your plan.

 ## Technologies Used
+Refer to the official documentation for installation instructions for the following technologies:
 - **Frontend**: Angular 19.1.4
 - **Backend**: Python FastAPI
 - **Database**: MySQL